Skip to Content

 2. Joseph

-Tucked away at the base of Wallowa Mountains and possessing a stunning downtown area complete with life-size bronze sculptures crafted by local artists – this place is truly something special!
+Tucked away at the base of the Wallowa Mountains and possessing a stunning downtown area complete with life-size bronze sculptures crafted by local artists – this place is truly something special!

 Joseph is one of the cutest Oregon towns.
 Image of a red barn on a grassy lawn with Wallowa Mountains in the background